Samreay/Samreay/content/reviews/the_world_according_to_dragons/index.md

 ---
 title:  "A review of Harmon Cooper's 'The World According to Dragons'"
-short_title: "The World According to Dragons"
-description: "Light progression featuring a relic hunting dragon-rider."
-long_description: "With rich worldbuilding combining multiple mythologies and a fusion of cultivation and Indiana Jones, I had a great time."
+description: "Light progression featuring a relic hunting dragon-rider.
+Rich worldbuilding combining multiple mythologies and a fusion of cultivation and Indiana Jones."
 date: 2022-11-03
 categories: [reviews]
 review: B